bobritsky/Portfolio/ABC analysis/readme.md

 My point was trying to make it using different tools - **Python, SQL, Google Sheets and Tableau**.
 Data I've been using is a Superstore sales file in *.xlsx format.

+There will be separate Jupyter Notebook files each for different method.